TheresaLui/SelfHelpContent_v2/articles/microsoft.hdinsight/asc-hdinsight-validatenetworksecuritygrouprules.md

 ## **Recommended Steps**

 * Go to the Azure Portal and identify the NSG that is associated with the subnet where the cluster is being deployed
-* In the “Inbound security rules” section, make sure the rules allow inbound access to port 443 for the IP addresses <!--$MissingIp-->[MissingIp]<!--/$MissingIp-->
+* In the "Inbound security rules" section, make sure the rules allow inbound access to port 443 for the IP addresses <!--$MissingIp-->[MissingIp]<!--/$MissingIp-->

 ## **Recommended Documents**